Alaska cruise season is five months long – from May to September.

 Cost of Alaska cruise in July

 This is bang in the middle of the Alaska cruise season and hence the busiest.
-If month of June is your preference, please book in advance for this is one of the best times to go on an Alaska cruise.
+If the month of June is your preference, please book in advance for this is one of the best times to go on an Alaska cruise.
 Price of an Alaska cruise ticket is always at its highest during this month – reaching as high as $1,000 for a person for a seven-day cruise.
 That is more than $140 per person per day.

 Weather during Alaska cruise in July

 July is the warmest month of the year in Alaska.
-Temperature ranges from a high of 18.5 degree Celsius (65 degrees Fahrenheit) to a low of 10.5 degrees Celsius (51 degree Fahrenheit).
+Temperature ranges from a high of 18.5 degree Celsius (65 degrees Fahrenheit) to a low of 10.5 degrees Celsius (51 degrees Fahrenheit).
 Rain starts to increase a bit more during July.

 Wildlife viewing during Alaska cruise in July